videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/quick-start-android.md

 }
 ```

-2. Next we need to setup a `WebChromeClient` for the webview which will handle the permissions of audio and video of the user.
+2. We need to setup a `WebChromeClient` for the webview which will handle the permissions of audio and video of the user.

 ```js
 public class MainActivity extends AppCompatActivity {